Orange County Community Foundation

 • Reverend Chineta Goodjoin, New Hope Presbyterian Church: "This grant helps establish a Historically Black Youth Orchestra in Orange County" (African American Alliance Fund)

-Strategic Planning Organizations with solid, strategic plans increase their likelihood of receiving funding.
+Strategic Planning Organisations with solid, strategic plans increase their likelihood of receiving funding.
 The foundation is currently in strategic planning phases for some funds (e.g., Margaret E. Oser Fund for Women), indicating they value thoughtful planning.

 Key Takeaways for Grant Writers